jerryhgladinet/docs/deploy/source/index.rst

     .. image:: _static/SelfHostedCentreStackDirectShare.svg

-    2. Deploy in a site remote, such as Amazon Web Services EC2, Microsoft Azure, or in a Data Center where the Managed Service Provider (MSP) hosts their infrastructure:
+    2. Deploy in a remote site, such as Amazon Web Services EC2, Microsoft Azure, or in a Data Center where the Managed Service Provider (MSP) hosts their infrastructure:

     .. image:: _static/SelfHostedCentreStackRemoteShare.svg